-No. While you can ask for a referral to public health home visiting at your clinic or during your hospital stay, you can self-refer by calling or texting 763-276-0441, messaging us in our “contact us” section on our website, or ask to be referred to us at your next WIC appointment.
+No. While you can ask for a referral to public health home visiting at your clinic or during your hospital stay, you can self-refer by completing our online referral form, calling or texting 763-276-0441, messaging us in our “contact us” section on our website, or asking to be referred to us at your next WIC appointment.

 Home visiting is provided at no cost to families.

 No, family home visiting is a voluntary program.
 If you choose to participate you can change your mind at any time.

 “I had a high-risk pregnancy and stress following the birth.
 As a first-time mother it’s been great to have the knowledge they provide and someone I can ask, other than my doctors, about the smaller things.
 My nurse has also been helpful about making sure I had all the resources I need to be a successful mother to my son.”

 In Fall 2022, we offered a Family Feedback Survey to all enrolled families.
 Of the 62 family respondents: